wpsimon09/CardGuesser/README.md

 (you can name the files however you want)

-Than you have to include your JS file in the HTML so that we can actualy dispaly something
+Than you have to include your JS file in the HTML so that we can actually display something

 ````html
 <script src="js/index.js"></script>